dudash/gs-rest-service/README.md

 Requires the [OpenShift Java S2I builder image](https://access.redhat.com/containers/#/registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift)

 To build/run it:
-`> oc new-app redhat-openjdk18-openshift~https://github.com/dudash/openshiftexamples-springbootrestservice.git --name=springbootrest`
+`> oc new-app redhat-openjdk18-openshift~https://github.com/dudash/openshiftexamples-springbootrestservice.git --context-dir='complete' --name=springbootrest`

 The above command uses the `redhat-openjdk18-openshift` container image from your OpenShift cluster as a builder.
 It fetches the code from the referenced github URI, then it creates all the resources needed for Kubernetes and OpenShift, then it does a springboot specific build, then it containerizes the build results, and then it deploys that built image into your cluster.